Volunteers Help Save Lives!

 - Teen Volunteers: If you are age 12 to 15, you can volunteer with your parent/guardian's supervision.
 (Click here for more information)

-- High School Seniors: If you need to complete a senior project, click here for more information
+- High School Seniors: If you need to complete a senior project, click here for more information Please note: applications for senior projects will only be accepted from September 1st through March 15th.
+We are not able to accommodate senior projects after March 15th.

 - Children: If you are under the age of 12, you won't be able to volunteer at our shelter site, but can still help shelter animals by working on community projects like a donation drive, newspaper projects, cat mobiles, or pet treat bags.
 Please click here for more information on these projects.